How To Create To-Do Lists In WordPress

 Priority Labels

-Here you can customize the labels for highest (important), middle (normal) and low priority items …
+This section lets you customize labels for highest, normal and lowest priority items …

-Items given the highest priority are colour-coded in red and lowest (low) priority items display in a lighter shade of grey …
+Highest (important) priority items display in red and lowest priority items display in a lighter shade of grey …

 Show To-Do Item ID

-Enabling this option will display the item’s ID on the list …
+Enabling this option (‘Yes’) will display the item’s ID on the to-do list …

 Show Date To-Do Was Added

-Enabling this option (‘Yes’) shows the date the To-Do Items table was added …
+Enabling this option will show the date your To-Do Items table was added …

 To-Do List Advanced Settings > Assign To-Do Items Settings

-If you have selected ‘Group’ or ‘Master’ View for your to-do list, you can configure the options in this section and assign items to other users …
+If you have chosen ‘Group’ or ‘Master’ View for your to-do list, you can configure the options in this area and assign to-do items to other users …

 The following settings can be configured in this area: